effieHAN/FOF_replicate/README.md

-Fund manager leave and fund performance fund manger depature from a fund company（Promotions/demotions）
+Mata analysis and replication for Fund manager leave and fund performance fund manger depature from a fund company（Promotions/demotions）